3liz/qjazz/python_modules/py-qgis-processes/doc/configuration.rst

 Configuration Settings
 ======================

-Configuration can be done either by using a `toml <https://toml.io/en/>`_ configuration file or with environnement variable.
+Configuration can be done either by using a `toml <https://toml.io/en/>`_ configuration file, environnement variable or secret files.

+The configuration framework is based on the [pydantic settings](https://docs.pydantic.dev/latest/concepts/pydantic_settings/?query=Settings) package which provides strong validation for configuration data.

 Environment variables
 ---------------------

-All configuration values may be overriden by environment variables.

 The mapping of configuration values follows the following pattern: